Packet-Batch/.github/profile/README.md

 **NOTE** - The default config path is `/etc/pcktbatch/pcktbatch.yaml`.
 This may be changed via the `-c` and `--cfg` flags as explained under the Command Line Usage section below.

 ## Command Line Usage
-There are a number of command-line options available for Packet Batch.
+There are a number of command-line options available.
 Each tool has additional command-line usage.
 With that said, you may override the first sequence through the command-line which allows you to use the tools more easily for single-sequence layouts.

 ### Basic
 Basic command line usage may be found below.